SchafferZhang/DADA/README.md

 ## Results
 ### Emotion Recognition from Facial Expressions: Comparison with Transfer Learning (TL)
-Transfer learning is often an effective choice for problems short of traing data.
+Transfer learning is often an effective choice for problems short of training data.
 But their effectiveness is limited when there are domain mismatches.
-Our proposed method show competive performance compared to other GAN-based augmentation technique.
+Our proposed method shows competitive performance compared to other GAN-based augmentation techniques.

 |TL (baseline)|vanilla GAN|Improved GAN| DADA|
 |--------|:------:|:------:|:------:|